pvdz/preval/tests/cases/arr_mutation/shift_push_mutations_noop.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_shift
+- (todo) access object property that also exists on prototype? $array_push
+- (todo) access object property that also exists on prototype? $array_slice
+- (todo) phase1_1 support this array method call? $array_slice
-- (todo) type trackeed tricks can possibly support method $array_slice
+- (todo) type trackeed tricks can possibly support static $array_slice

 ## Globals